chaiovercode/ai-leadership-notes/02-Generative-AI/README.md

 The context window is everything the AI can "see" at once during a single conversation turn.

 Think of it like working memory.
-When you're solving a math problem, you can only hold so many numbers in your head at once.
-The AI has a similar limitation—except it's measured in tokens.
+When you are solving a math problem, you can only hold so many numbers in your head at once.
+The AI has a similar limitation except it's measured in tokens.

 **What's inside the context window:**
 - Your current message